 Work up to full time teaching

-If full-time teaching is on your goals list, then working as a permanent sub is a great jumping off point.
-The connections you make with teachers and faculty will be a great leg up when looking for a permanent teaching position.
+If full-time teaching is on your goals list, then working as a permanent sub is a great jumping-off point.
+The connections you make with teachers and faculty will give you a leg up when looking for a permanent teaching position.

 If you’re looking to become a regular member of a school community, build and deepen relationships, and grow transferable skills, becoming a permanent teacher may be the perfect opportunity for you.